aramanamu/Fog/README.md

 ### Location: Assets/Vertical_Fog_Distortion.shader

 This is a demo project for a basic unity shader that fades/blends vertically based on the camera depth texture.
+It also uses sine wave and texture based distortion.
-This part of the shader is based on [this tutorial](http://halisavakis.com/my-take-on-shaders-vertical-fog/) by Harry Alisavakis.
+The vertical fog part of the shader is based on [this tutorial](http://halisavakis.com/my-take-on-shaders-vertical-fog/) by Harry Alisavakis.
 It may require a directional light in the scene.

-This shader was written with the intent of just using it on a quad and will not work well with very different geometry.
+This shader was written with the intent of just using it on a quad.

 ## Texture Features
 ### Texture, Ivert, Tint Color, Alpha, Fog Transition